top of page

 Jackson’s work focuses on the people he lived with, and the conditions they endured by portraying the lifestyles and daily struggles of working in such a beautiful and strange

 Alsup’s works are a form of documentation.
-Using meticulous detail, her artwork observes mundane scenes at the cannery, from the rugged dock, to trays of food at the mess hall.
+Using meticulous detail, her artwork observes mundane scenes at the cannery.

 bottom of page